klamping/vrt-email-course/manuscript/day-4.md

 ## Finishing up

 Did you catch all that?
 We just put a lot of pieces together to make two useful tests.
-You can easily expand on this to round out your tests with even more depth.
+You can easily expand on this to add even more depth to your tests.

 Tomorrow, we're going to take a look at how to make catching failures a little less manual.
 Until then, write some in-depth tests on your own!